turingschool/front-end-curriculum/projects/module-2/flash-cards.md

 Use a tool like GitHub projects or Trello to split up iteration items into small tasks.

-***Build out another study/flashcards dataset*** Create a new dataset that is structured similarily to our prototypes dataset.
-This dataset should be reviewing another fundamental topic and should live in the same `data.js` file..
-Update your application so that once the first `Round` is over (and thus, the `Game` is over), a new `Round` starts with the new dataset that you've created.
+***Build out another study/flashcards dataset*** Create a new dataset that is structured similarly to our prototypes dataset.
+This dataset should be reviewing another fundamental topic and should live in the same `data.js` file.
+Update your application so that once the first `round` is over (and thus, the `game` is over), a new `round` starts with the new dataset that you've created.

 ***More practice***
 Add functionality so that a score of less than 90% will require the user to go through the entire dataset again.

 ***Review incorrect answers***
-Add functionality so that the `Round` (and thus, the `Game`) does not end after you've gone through all of the cards.
+Add functionality so that the `round` (and thus, the `game`) does not end after you've gone through all of the cards.
 The player should then be prompted to try to guess again, reviewing only those cards that are stored as incorrect.

 ***Timer***
 At the end of the game, report how much time it took to complete the game (in minutes and seconds).